This course is for you if you are confident of achieving a very high grade at GCSE Mathematics.

 While many of the ideas you will meet in Pure Mathematics are interesting in their own right, they also serve as an important foundation for other branches of Mathematics, especially Mechanics and Statistics.
-The new syllabus will offer a range of options from the more in-depth study of pure topics to the expansion of the applied ideas covered in the A Level Mathematics course.
+The units we offer are reviewed regularly to meet the needs of our students.
+The syllabus will offer a range of options from the more in-depth study of pure topics to the expansion of the applied ideas covered in the A Level Mathematics course.

-Each group is taught by a specialist Mathematics teacher each year.
-This means students have one teacher for the Further Mathematics A Level, another for their A Level Mathematics lessons.
-These classes are paired together, so the class for the Further Mathematics is the same group of students as the A Level Mathematics.
+Your A Level Mathematics and Further Mathematics classes will be paired together, so the class for the Further Mathematics will have the same group of students as the A Level Mathematics.
 This allows us to avoid overlap in the delivery and adapt the curriculum to suit both courses.

 Support outside lessons is available, both informally and formally.
 Regular “Mathematics clinic” sessions are run during the college week and all of the department are available for support at lunchtime.

 The Mathematics Department offers a number of enrichment activities:

 - The Individual Senior Maths Challenge takes place in the autumn term.

 - The Team Challenge involves our students competing against other Maths students both at a regional and national level.